wwivbbs/docs/docs/network/ftn_nets.md

 ## Setup

-Using INIT, you need to create a new network type.
+Using wwivconfig, you need to create a new network type.
 Change the type to Fido (the default is WWIVnet), by pressing the space bar to toggle the type.

 You must name your network.
 This name will be used as the domain for both